copernicus-mogley/zkav.club/README.md

 - [Mastodon](https://zeal.center/@ZFAVClub)

-Subscribe to the [Zk Av Club calendar](https://lu.ma/zkav) for updates on upcoming events.
+Subscribe to our [events calendar](https://lu.ma/zkav) for updates on upcoming events.